 Who can take part

-The Spirit of Sussex Award is open to all undergraduate, Masters and research students at the University of Sussex and Brighton and Sussex Medical School.
+The Spirit of Sussex Award is open to all undergraduate, Masters and research students at the University of Sussex, Institute of Development Studies and Brighton and Sussex Medical School.

 You can start collecting points for the award from the start date of your degree and you have the whole length of your course in which to complete it.